eshanrnh/UmbracoDocs/16/umbraco-workflow/getting-started/test.md

-# TEST file For umbraco Docs
+# Test file for Umbraco documentation

 this file contains a bunch of common errors and styleguide issues to test automations

 ## Acronyms and abbreviations

-the cms (content management system) is sometimes called CMS but its best to define it first.
+the CMS (content management system) is sometimes called CMS but its best to define it first.
 dont confuse API and api usage. also, abbreviations like SQL or HTML should be capitalized.
-SMTP stands for Simple Mail Transfer Protocol and should be spelled out on first use.
+Simple Mail Transfer Protocol (SMTP) stands for Simple Mail Transfer Protocol and should be spelled out on first use.

 ## Punctuation mistakes

-- missing periods in list items
+- Missing periods in list items
-- inconsistent comma usage, like this, or this
+- Inconsistent comma usage, like this, or this
-- exclamation marks!!!
-- ellipsis... used incorrectly...
-- double spaces after periods.  like this.
+- Double spaces after periods. like this.

 ## Repeated repeated words and typos